 - Alcohol or drug addiction, or if you drink more than 14 units of alcohol each week.

 Kapake may not be suitable if you are pregnant, trying to conceive, or breastfeeding.

 Some medications can interact with Kapake.
 You may be advised that Kapake will not suit you if you already take:

 - Another medication that contains paracetamol

 - Blood-thinners including warfarin or heparin

 - Certain antibiotics

 You should also tell your prescriber about any herbal remedies or supplements you take.
 This will allow your prescriber to check that Kapake will not interact with them.

+You can safely buy Kapake online at EU Meds.
 It is important that your doctor checks that Kapake will suit you.
-Your doctor should complete a thorough health questionnaire and review your current medications before prescribing this medication.
+At EU Meds you will complete a thorough health questionnaire and a prescriber will review your current medications before prescribing this medication.